cksystemsteaching/selfie/README.md

 > Arrays

-We are finally prepared for advanced exercises on the design and implementation of arrays as well as, further below, structs.
+We are finally prepared for advanced exercises in the design and implementation of arrays in selfie, and, further below, structs as well.
+C\* is a structured programming language yet structured only as in structured control flow through statements such as possibly nested `while` loops.
+However, C\* is not structured as in data flow.
+There are no structured data types in C\*, on purpose.
+The following exercises show what it takes to change that with support of arrays and structs.
 For the first array exercise, use the autograder as follows:

 ```bash
 ./grader/self.py array